 Brand personality is the unique blend of human characteristics associated with a brand.

-Just like people have unique traits that affect how they’re perceived and how others interact with them, a well-crafted brand has a distinct personality that shines through in everything it does—from its visual identity (brand fonts, colours, etc.) to its voice and customer service.
+Just like people have unique traits that affect how they’re perceived and how others interact with them, a well-crafted brand has a distinct personality that shines through in everything it does—from its visual identity (brand fonts, colours, etc.) to its brand voice< to customer interactions.

-This personality should be in line with the brand’s industry, audience, and positioning.
+This personality needs to align with the brand’s industry, audience, and positioning.

-Brand personality is essential for building a brand culture that stands out and resonates emotionally.
-It also shapes how people perceive and interact with the brand—whether it’s informal or formal, fun or serious, modern or traditional.
+So, the brand personality shapes how people perceive and interact with the brand, whether it’s informal or formal, fun or serious, modern or traditional.
+It also plays a major role in shaping the brand culture.

 The Psychology Behind Brand Personality

-In the 1950s, sociologists coined the term ‘homophily’ (love of sameness).
-It describes how people are attracted to and form relationships with those sharing similar traits, interests, beliefs, values, and backgrounds.
+In the 1950s, sociologists coined the term ‘homophily’ (love of sameness) to describe how individuals are drawn to and connect with others who share similar traits, interests, beliefs, values, and backgrounds.

-Is it a surprise this concept applies not just to people but brands, too?
+Well, this concept applies not just to people but to brands, too.

 How Your Business Benefits From a Strong Brand Personality